monopole/https/README.md

 >                             └──► Dave ───► Erin
 > ```

-Cindy could just embed Alice's public key directly in the certificate she creates, but she wants to let Don, Dan and Dave know that she's an intermediary - that she's passing along information she got from Bob.
+Cindy embeds, because she wants to let Don, Dan and Dave know that she's an intermediary - that she's passing along information she got from Bob.

 This can continue - Frank can get Alice's public key from Emma, who got it from Dan, who got it from Cindy,